Pasteur Institute: Pasteur's museum and tomb

 The Musée Pasteur (Pasteur Museum) is located in the south wing of the first building occupied by the Institut Pasteur, which was inaugurated on 14 November 1888.
 Established in 1936, this museum preserves the memory of Louis Pasteur's life and work in the vast apartment where he lived during the last seven years of his life, from 1888 to 1895.
 This museum also includes the collection of scientific objects illustrating the scientist's work, as well as the Neo-Byzantine funeral chapel where Pasteur is buried.

-List of international locations
+The Pasteur Network

-Today, the Institut Pasteur houses 100 research units and close to 2,700 people, including 500 permanent scientists and another 600 scientists visiting from 70 countries annually.
+Often confused with the Pasteur Institute (in Paris), the Pasteur Network is an alliance of 32 institutes worldwide, of which the Pasteur Institute in Paris is a member.
+It brings together more than 100 research units and close to 2,700 people, including 500 permanent scientists and another 600 scientists visiting from 70 countries annually.
 The Institut Pasteur is also a global network of 33 foreign institutes devoted to medical problems in developing countries; a graduate study center and an epidemiological screening unit.

 The international network is present in the following cities and countries:

 Research centers

-As of 2008, the Institut Pasteur has eleven major research departments:
+As of 2025, the Institut Pasteur has thirteen major research departments: